siddhantbarua/Cloud-Coverage-in-OKTA/3 - UNET Model/README.md

 ![alt text](https://miro.medium.com/max/2824/1*f7YOaE4TWubwaFF7Z1fzNw.png)

 ### SWINySEG
 For training the network, the SWINySEG (http://vintage.winklerbros.net/Publications/grsl2019.pdf) dataset was used.
 This dataset has 6768 day and night time images of sky/cloud patches and their corresponding binary segmentation maps.
-The dataset is available for download at: http://vintage.winklerbros.net/swinyseg.html
+The zipped file of the SWINySEG dataset is included in the "Cloud-Coverage-in-OKTA/Datasets/" directory.
+The password for unzipping the same can be found at: http://vintage.winklerbros.net/swinyseg.html

 ![alt test](http://vintage.winklerbros.net/Images/swinyseg.jpg)